bnnm/wwiser-utils/doc/NAMES.md

 ```
 With those 3 sections it makes: `BGM_mission_01`, `BGM_stage_01`, `BGM_mission_001`, ..., `Play_BGM_mission_01`, `Play_BGM_stage_001`, an so on.
 This is similar as making formats (`BGM_%s_01`, `BGM_%s_001`) but simplifies testing more combos.
 Formats can be used on top of the permutations too.

+Sometimes `strings2.exe` results aren't that good because strings are mixed with code, and it can only guess so much.
+For example `bgm_001E` may be just `bgm_001` while the `E` is a number that got mixed in.
+You can use `-cl N` to cut last N chars in hopes of fixing those cases.
+For example `-c 1` adds `bgm_001E` and `bgm_001`, the downside being this multiplies total results.
+Files may start with the wrong chars too, but it's much less common so no option ATM.

+When trying variations of commands and using `fnv.txt`, you often get the same *wrong* results again and again in the output found words.
+Make a `skipped.txt` list (separated by spaces/lines) and those words will be ignored.

 To fine tune results a bit you can add extra flags, most useful with combinations since they take tons of time if you split words by default.
 - `-nz`: disables "fuzzy matching" when reversing (last letter isn't autocalculated)
 - `-ns`: disables splitting words by `_`.
+- `-fs`: fully splits stems and doesn't add any subword containing `_`.
 - `-sp`: splits words by prefix like `(preffix)_(word)`
 - `-ss`: splits words by suffix like `(word)_(suffix)`
 - `-sb`: splits words by both prefix/suffix like `(preffix)_(word)_(suffix)`

+*python* isn't exactly known for speed, so `words.py` can be rather slow.
+A trick to improve this is using *pypy* (https://www.pypy.org/), a reimplementation of *python.exe* that often results in faster execution (download, unzip, then use `pypy3.exe words.py ...`).
+While *wwiser* doesn't seem very affected, `words.py` gets a huge boost (specially with `fnv.txt`).

 ### FINISHING THE LIST
 Once you get "enough" names (getting "all" names is not very likely) generate a final clean list.
 Rename this `wwnames-banks-(timestamp).txt` to `wwnames.txt`.
 Then clean up as needed, by removing false positives (improbable names like `uTXs`) inside, and maybe rename "NAME" in CAPS to "name" if other vars are lowercase for consistency.